giantswarm/rfc/capi-matrix/README.md

-# RFC 0015 - CAPI matrix per provider
+# CAPI matrix per provider

 ## Introduction

-We have a cluster-<provider> chart for every provider that we support (it is our UI to the customer).
+We have a cluster-PROVIDER chart for every provider that we support (it is our UI to the customer).
 It has a set of templates that allow our customers to create a cluster app with all necessary resources required by a Cluster API implementation.

 In the values of these charts, among all possible parameters we define the Kubernetes version of the cluster and the image that machines will use to run.
 These images contain the Kubernetes components with a specific version.

 This RFC born out of necessity to automate the cluster upgrades.
-For that reason team rocket has discussed and found a solution adding a Kubernetes and OS version in each chart release.
+For that reason, team Rocket has discussed and found a solution adding a Kubernetes and OS version in each chart release.
 Today AWS, GCP anf Open Stack providers pinned the Kubernetes/OS version in the chart.
 Here we propose an extension to give more flexibility and control to Giant Swarm and the customers.

 ## User stories

-- As a customer, I don`t want to worry about the kubernetes version or OS version used by my cluster machines.
+- As a customer, I don't want to worry about the kubernetes version or OS version used by my cluster machines.
 Just rely on the Giant Swarm default and tested version.

 - As a customer, I would like to choose the kubernetes version of my cluster without think which OS AMI correspond to that version.